Synchronicity From Synchronized Chaos: Sync as an Organizational Principle in Mind and in Computational Modeling

 A simple case is one in which each of the three model systems contains the ``correct" equation for only one of the three variables, and ``incorrect" equations for the other two.
-The ``real" system could then be formed using large connections for the three correct equations, with other connections vanishing.
+The ``real" system could then be formed approximately using large connections for the three correct equations, with other connections vanishing, and the peculiar assumption is strictly true if the large connections become infinite.
+Other combinations of model equations will also approximate reality.

+Several things have been learned from ``supermodels" such as the one defined by (\ref{adaptLor}) and (\ref{adaptC}).
+First, it is not difficult to define adequate inter-model connections.
 In a numerical experiment (Fig. \ref{fig4Lor}a), the couplings did not converge, but the coupled suite of ``models" did indeed synchronize with the ``real" system, even with the adaptation process turned off half-way through the simulation so that the coupling coefficients $C^A_{i,j}$ subsequently held fixed values.
+Second, the inter-model connections are needed, despite efforts, common in the modeling community \cite{TebKnutti}, to combine only the outputs of independently run models using Bayesian reasoning.
 The difference between corresponding variables in the ``real" and coupled ``model" systems was significantly less than the difference using the average outputs of the same suite of models, not coupled among themselves.
-(With the coupling turned on, the three models also synchronized among themselves nearly identically, so the average was nearly the same in that case as the output of any single model.)
+(The three models also synchronized among themselves nearly identically.)
 Further, without the model-model coupling, the output of the single model with the best equation for the given variable (in this case $z$, modeled best by system $1$) differed even more from ``reality" than the average output of the three models.
 Therefore, it is unlikely that any {\it ex post facto} weighting scheme applied to the three outputs would give results equalling those of the synchronized suite.
 Internal synchronization within the multi-model ``mind" is essential.
-In a case where no model had the ``correct" equation for any variable, results were only slightly worse (Fig. \ref{fig4Lor}d).
+Third, the choice of semi-autonomous models to be combined is not essential, as long as the ``gene pool" of models is diverse.
+In a case where no model had the ``correct" equation for any variable, results deteriorated only slightly (Fig. \ref{fig4Lor}d).

-The connections found by the adaptation procedure (\ref{adaptC}) are only locally optimal.
-For the configuration with the results depicted in Fig. \ref{fig4Lor}a-c, the adapted coefficients should be binary-valued (i.e. 0 or 100), in order to select the ``correct" equation for each variable and ignore the other equations.
-Instead, the coefficients are as listed in Table \ref{tab3Lorcouplings}, with almost no trace of the expected pattern.